Questions you might ask about the Taskforce

 There are four people representing those living with a lung condition on the Taskforce, and one person representing carers.
 Taskforce member organisations, including Asthma UK, British Lung Foundation, Cystic Fibrosis Trust and Roy Castle Lung Foundation, represent and work regularly with people affected by lung disease.

 The Taskforce is owned by the members, which include the British Lung Foundation.
 In addition, the British Lung Foundation provides the secretariat: employing a policy and project manager and a Taskforce funded project co-ordinator to oversee delivery of the project; hosting the Taskforce web pages; and providing policy, public affairs and communications support.

-Representatives from 17 pharmaceutical, diagnostics, devices and digital industries make up an Industries Forum that contributes to the work of the Taskforce.
+Representatives from 21 pharmaceutical, diagnostics, devices and digital industries make up an Industries Forum that contributes to the work of the Taskforce.
 In 2018 the Industries Forum provided evidence and data to help shape the five-year plan.
-In 2019 the Industries Forum members are representing industry views in the four Taskforce Working Groups.
+From 2019, the Industries Forum members represent industry views in the four Taskforce Working Groups.
 The Industries Forum has no editorial control over the activities of the Taskforce or Working Groups.
-A number of the members of the Industries Forum are providing financial backing to the Taskforce in 2019.
+A number of the members of the Industries Forum are providing financial backing to the Taskforce in 2020.